Perry Kemp

-Commodore Perry Kemp (born December 31, 1961) is a former American football wide receiver.
-He began his professional career with the Jacksonville Bulls of the United States Football League.
+Commodore Perry Kemp (born December 31, 1961) is an American former professional football player who was a wide receiver in the National Football League (NFL) and the United States Football League (USFL).
+He began his professional career with the Jacksonville Bulls of the USFL.
 He then played for the Cleveland Browns and Green Bay Packers of the NFL.
-He played college football at the California University of Pennsylvania.
+He played college football for the California Vulcans.

-Pro Football career
+Professional career

 Kemp started his pro career with the Jacksonville Bulls of the USFL who were coached by Lindy Infante in 1985.
 He was on the Dallas Cowboys roster in the 1986 season but did not play.
-He then followed Infante to the Cleveland Browns in 1987.
+He then followed Infante to the Cleveland Browns in 1987, playing for the team during the 1987 NFL Players Strike.
 He then moved with Infante to the Green Bay Packers in 1988.